jibbius/jackbarker-com-au/_posts/2017-05-08-raspberry-pi-photo-booth-2.markdown

 %}

 - Within **Localisation**;
-  - By default, you Pi is probably configured to use a UK **Keyboard**.
+  - By default, your Pi is probably configured to use a UK **Keyboard**.
   - If your keyboard doesn't have a pound key (£) on it, then you probably need to switch to a US keyboard (or whichever keyboard is appropriate to you).
   - It's also worth changing your **Locale**, **Timezone**, and **WiFi country** while here.